 The Good Life

-As King states, the wisdom we desperately require can only come through inner transformation.
+As King states, inner transformation is now a fundamental requirement to survival.
 He goes on to describe a possible avenue of approach

 … we should strive, through deliberate efforts of inner development and new insights into consciousness and the working of the mind, to cultivate an enlightened communal sense.
 (2006, 22)